JHUAPL/STIXMODELER_UI/README.md

 - labels: there are placeholder values located in definition-adapters/Base.js.
 This can easily be updated to reflect your sharing group or company's standard list for each object or even hidden with the `control` property.

 # Quality Assurance
-## Style Guide
-The source code follows a modification of the [Airbnb Javascript Style Guide](https://airbnb.io/javascript/react/)
 ## Automated Tools
 The project uses eslint for quality assurance and styling.
 - See current code quality issues: `npm run lint`